 Australia’s plants and animals are under threat.
 Our combined voices can protect them.

+We have one of the worst records on extinction in the world.
 56 more Australian species have just been added to the international red list of threatened species –bringing the total to 1,830 Australian species in danger!

-Support ambitious global goals for nature to halt and reverse biodiversity destruction and achieve a Nature Positive world by 2030 at the 15th conference to the parties of the Convention on Biological Diversity (COP15).
+Lead on ambitious global goals for nature to halt and reverse biodiversity destruction and achieve a Nature Positive world by 2030 at COP15.

 Want to understand more about how global goals for nature will help Australia's own endangered plants and animals?
-Read this blog from Nathaniel Pelle, ACF's Business and Biodiversity Campaign Lead, then sign the petition and invite friends and family to add their names too!
+Read our blog from Nathaniel Pelle, ACF's Business and Biodiversity Campaign Lead, then sign the petition and invite friends and family to add their names too!